AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/ir-api/http-protocol/image-rendering-api-ref/c-ir-http-protocol-ref/c-ir-http-protocol-command-reference/r-ir-rough.md

 Used to control the 3D reflection render effect.
 Lower roughness values typically produce smoother reflection effects; higher values cause randomization and scattering of the reflected image.

 Each material type ( `type=`) defines a minimum and a maximum reflection render effect based on roughness.
-For some material types (e.g. wall paper), `rough=` has hardly any impact on the appearance of the reflection, while for other material types (e.g. stone or ceramic), the effect is substantially more pronounced.
+For some material types (for example, wall paper), `rough=` has minimal any impact on the appearance of the reflection, while for other material types (for example, stone or ceramic), the effect is substantially more pronounced.

-`rough=-1` sets the roughness to a server-internal default value (40% for typical material types).
+`rough=-1` Sets the roughness to a server-internal default value (40% for typical material types).

 ## Properties {#section-515375758b254c80af576271bdb61bb8}